MARVELGARR/takehomeassignmentbackend/readme.md

 ## Deployment
 This project is deployed on Vercel, which automatically handles the build and deployment process for TypeScript applications.

-## Environment Variables
-Ensure to set up any necessary environment variables in your `.env` file or Vercel project settings.

 ## Contributing
 1. Fork the repository